klarna/klarna-on-demand-android/doc/integration.md

 Users must go through a quick one time registration process in order to pay using Klarna.
 To make this process as simple as possible, the SDK provides an activity which hosts a registration view that you should present to your users.
 Once the registration process is complete, you will receive a token that will allow you to charge the user for purchases.

 **Note:** It is important to point out that the registration activity will not function properly without network access, and that it does not currently support a landscape orientation.
-Moreover, the SDK requires READ_PROFILE, READ_CONTACTS and READ_PHONE_STATE permissions, because it extracts the user's phone number upon registration, if possible.
+Moreover, it requires READ_PROFILE, READ_CONTACTS and READ_PHONE_STATE permissions, because it extracts the user's phone number upon registration, if possible.

 ###Showing the view
 For the sake of this example, assume we have a button that launches the registration activity (we will cover a better approach [later](#when_to_show_registration)).